TonyM1958/Octopus/README.md

 In addition, the code loads, aggregates and displays solar yield forcasts from http://solcast.com.au

-The core code is contained in [energy.py] and an example Jupyter notebook is provided in [energy.ipynb].
-Clicking on link [energy.ipynb] will display the last uploaded notebook so you can see what this looks like.
+The core code is contained in 'energy.py' and an example Jupyter notebook is provided in 'energy.ipynb'.
+Clicking [energy.ipynb](energy.ipynb) will display the last uploaded notebook so you can see what this looks like.

 A file 'private.py' contains user keys and meter details and is not uploaded to the public github repository.
 Instead, a template file ['template private.py] is provided that a user needs to edit to add their personal details and then rename to 'private.py'